intel-analytics/BigDL-2.x/docs/docs/APIGuide/Models/seq2seq.md

 ---
 ## **Build a Seq2seq Model**
 Before build Seq2seq Model, you need build `Encoder`, `Decoder`.
-And `Bridge` if you want to do some transformation before pass encoder states to decoder.
+And `Bridge` if you want to do some transformation before passing encoder states to decoder.

 ### **Build an Encoder**
-Currently we only support `RNNEncoder` which enables put RNN layers into encoder.
+Currently we only support `RNNEncoder` which enables you to put RNN layers into encoder.
 You can call the following API in Scala and Python respectively to create a `RNNEncoder`.

 **Scala**